 MantisX App Options

-The MantisX App is divided into (4) actions, accessed at the bottom of your device screen:
+The MantisX App is divided into four actions, accessed at the bottom of your device screen:

 The “Train” function is the fun part – shooting.
 As the shooter fires, the MantisX app will receive data from the MantisX sensor attached to your firearm.
-Individual or groups of shots can be viewed and analyzed, since the information is received immediately after each shot.
+Individuals or groups of shots can be viewed and analyzed since the information is received immediately after each shot.

-- Open Training – Untimed, any number of shots, with precision as goal
+- Open Training – Untimed, any number of shots, with precision as a goal

 - MantisX Benchmark – Untimed (10) shots, focusing on trigger pull